Cricket World Cup points table: Why are India above South Africa and Australia

 The Black Caps are currently level on points with Pakistan and Afghanistan, who are in the fifth and sixth spot on the World Cup 2023 table.
 Afghanistan, who have a game in hand, can go past the Kiwis if they win their upcoming match against Australia on Tuesday.

-Sri Lanka and Netherlands have four points each from seven games and are placed seventh and eighth on the table.
-The bottom two sides, Bangladesh and England have already been eliminated from the World Cup.
+Sri Lanka lost to already-eliminated Bangladesh by three wickets in Delhi on Monday and became the third team to get knocked out of the World Cup 2023.
+The two sides have four points each from eight games and are placed seventh and eighth on the table.
+The Netherlands also have four points but have played a game less and they currently sit in the ninth spot.

+Defending champions England, who sit at the bottom of the table, are the only side to have won just one game in the tournament, but they have two more games remaining in the group stage.

 “My own form has been the biggest concern.
 To have not played as well as I can.
 My own performances with the bat have really hurt us.
 I have a pivotal position in the side.
 So to perform as poorly as I have done has had a big impact on the team,” Buttler told reporters.